 Babolat Drive Lite Blue/White

-With a head size of 100 sq. in., the Babolat Drive Lite Blue/White is 27 inches long.
+With a head size of 100 sq. in., the Babolat Drive Lite Blue/White racquet is 27 inches long.
 It’s made of graphite that’s one of the materials used most often.
-It makes the racquet durable, reliable and long-lasting, so you won’t have to replace it anytime soon.
+It makes the tennis racquet durable, reliable and long-lasting, so you won’t have to replace it anytime soon.
 It features the innovative Cortex Dampening System on the two sides of the yoke.

 This helps dampen the vibrations without taking away from the overall feel of the racquet.
 The SMAC provided a thin viscoelastic rubber that dampens vibrations, making the Drive Lite Blue/White comfortable.

-The Babolat Drive Lite Blue/White is easy to maneuver with from all areas of the court, which is understandable since its swing weight is 294g.
+The Babolat Drive Lite Blue/White racquet is easy to maneuver with from all areas of the court, which is understandable since its swing weight is 294g.
 It’s low in power and speed, so it’s ideal for players who can generate that themselves.
 Coming with an open 16x19 string pattern at 50-55 pounds tension, the racquet gives enough spin and control.
 Its beam width is 23.5/25.5/23mm.
 It’s quite forgiving even if you miss the sweetspot.
 This Babolat Drive Lite Blue/ White is easy to work with, gives great string response and is ideal for groundstrokes and volleys.

 Racket Wrap Up:

-All you have to do now is think about which one of these models could work for you the best based on what you’re looking for.
+All you have to do now is think about which one of these racquet models could work for you the best based on what you’re looking for.
 Think about your favorite shots, style of play, power and speed you have as a player.
 This will allow you to find a racquet that could complement and enhance whatever you lack regarding skills.
 For example, if you’re not quite powerful with your strokes, it’s good to find a racquet that generates a lot of power on its own.
 Same goes for pretty much anything, from stability, preciseness, maneuverability, etc.

 Once you figure out what you’re looking for, the decision becomes quite easy.
 It’s simple because all these models are top-quality and made to last you a long time.
 For this reason, you can choose freely without fearing that you’ll be stuck with a bad racquet.

 The brands I chose to feature are highest ranked, most trust-worthy and never fail to impress us with innovative technologies and impressive equipment.
-These are the five best tennis racquets for advanced players you’ll see around court most often since they’re highly popular thanks to the quality of performance they deliver.
+These are the five top tennis racquets for advanced players you’ll see around court most often since they’re highly popular thanks to the quality of performance they deliver.